ArunMitra/COVID19-Deaths/README.md

 # COVID19-Deaths-in-the-USA
-An analysis of COVID19 deaths in the USA by state, age group, ethnicity/race; considering USA census data
+A quick analysis of COVID19 deaths in the USA by state, age group, ethnicity/race; considering USA census data

 ## The question: